intel/llvm/sycl/doc/extensions/Reduction/Reduction_status.md

 Accordingly to the latest performance results/experiments it may be more efficient to replace (A) and (B) with one implementation using `fast atomics` for 1) reducing inside work group - use atomic ops to 1 scalar allocated in group local memory, 2) use atomics to store the partial sum for work-group to final/global reduction variable.

 ---
 TODO #3 (Performance): Currently, there is more or less efficient implementation for 1 reduction variable.
 Using `fast atomics` and `fast reduce` does give better results.
-The implementation for any number of reduction variables used in same `parallel_for()` currently uses only the most basic implementation usign `tree-reduction` algorithm for all reduction operations/types even those that do have `fast atomics` or `fast reduce` algorithm.
+The implementation for any number of reduction variables used in same `parallel_for()` currently uses only the most basic implementation using `tree-reduction` algorithm for all reduction operations/types even those that do have `fast atomics` or `fast reduce` algorithm.

 ---
 ---
 # Implementation details: `reduction` in `parallel_for()` accepting `range`

-For `parallel_for()` accepting 1 reductin variable the implementation chooses one of 3 algorithms depending on existence of `fast atomics` and `fast reduce` features in the target device, which gives 3 variants:
+For `parallel_for()` accepting 1 reduction variable the implementation chooses one of 3 algorithms depending on existence of `fast atomics` and `fast reduce` features in the target device, which gives 3 variants:
 *  `fast atomics` (A)
 *  `no fast atomics` and `fast reduce` (B)
 *  `no fast atomics` and `no fast reduce` (C)

 The implementation of reduction accepting `range` has more freedom comparing to `nd_range` case as the order of reducing elements in each work-items is not specificed and the work-group sizes not specified too.

-The implementation queries the target device on the number of execution units and max work-group-size, after which it chooses number and size of work-groups, then calls `parallel_for()` accepting `nd_range` inside the original/users's `parallel_for()` accepting `range`.
+The implementation queries the target device on the number of execution units and max work-group-size, after which it chooses number and size of work-groups, then calls `parallel_for()` accepting `nd_range` inside the original/user's `parallel_for()` accepting `range`.
 Each of work-items in that nd-range space gets 1 or more indices from the global index space for which it calls user's function.

 For the case (A) `fast atomics` the implementation looks this way: